BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 wrapped = envelope
 ~~~

-The `wrapped` case can be discriminated from other Envelope case arms by the fact that it is the only one that is a CBOR envelope, and is always tagged with `#6.200`.
+The `wrapped` case can be discriminated from other Envelope case arms by the fact that it is the only one that is top-level CBOR Envelope, always tagged with `#6.200`.

 # Computing the Digest Tree